Apple to launch a variety of software and features in 2023, including next-gen CarPlay

 2023 has only just begun and before Apple launches iOS 17, there are a lot of in-development features yet to release by the company.
 Apple has been very transparent with its intentions to introduce new features for its core software, including CarPlay, HomeKit, Apple Music, and Apple Pay.

-For instance, at its Worldwide Developers Conference (WWDC) 2022, Apple revealed its next-generation CarPlay update.
+For instance, at its Worldwide Developers Conference (WWDC) 2022, the tech giant revealed its next-generation CarPlay update.
 Providing a look at the new version of its infotainment system, CarPlay is due to introduce multiple support screens.
 In an ideal sense, CarPlay may provide an alternative to the UI of each manufacturer to highlight speed, fuel levels, temperature and more via the instrument cluster.
 Radio controls are also said to be provided.
 Additionally, personalization and widgets for Weather and Music will also be on the vehicle’s dashboard.
 Unfortunately, Apple has announced neither a release date nor which cars will support the new CarPlay system.

 In 2021, Apple acquired the classical music streaming service Primephonic.
 As part of the acquisition, Apple planned to integrate the platform and its focus on classical music into its own app.
 The intended roadmap of launching an Apple Music Classical app in 2022 didn’t exactly pan out.
 For one reason or another, Apple has yet to provide an update on when this app may launch.
 This has led some to believe that it’s been scrapped.
 However, there’s not been any concrete evidence of this yet.